krolingo/MacOS-Unbound-Sinkhole/README.md

 ## Install opendoas

-These days opendoas`is preferred over`sudo` for its simplicity and ease of configuration.
+These days I hear opendoas is preferred over `sudo` for its simplicity and ease of configuration.
 Install it via MacPorts:

 ```port install opendoas ```
 **Configure `opendoas`:**